Adventures in Demand Analysis Using AI: Using AI to Understand and Represent Products

 We begin by examining how well the embeddings---and their ``compressed'' versions---predict price and quantity levels, as well as their changes.
 Formally, our targets are \(Y \in \{Q, P, \Delta Q, \Delta P\}\).
 We also use these predictive regressions to fine-tune the embeddings themselves.

 As shown in Table~\ref{tab:r2}, simple linear regressions using only tabular data perform poorly.
 Boosted trees yield substantial gains in predictive accuracy, and neural networks with text embeddings perform even better.
-Including image embeddings offers further improvements, though the additional gains are modest (e.g., a 1.5 percentage-point increase in \(R^2\) for \(Q_{it}\)).
+Including image embeddings offers further improvements, though the additional gains are modest.
 Nonetheless, these gains are meaningful.

 We also assess each model’s ability to predict changes in quantities and prices, rather than their levels.
 As expected, predicting changes is notably more difficult, leading to a sharp decline in performance.
-Even the best models achieve only about 18\% \(R^2\) for changes in quantity and 1\% \(R^2\) for changes in price.
+Even the best models achieve only about 15\% \(R^2\) for changes in quantity and 1.5\% \(R^2\) for changes in price.
 Despite this drop, the results underscore that AI-generated features provide strong predictive power for quantity levels and some improvement---albeit smaller---for predicting changes.